-Since it was a gorgeous day in the preserve, it was hard to stay focus only on grasses and occasionally we got distracted by the calls and brief sights of neotropical migratory birds, nesting Hummingbird, and Penstemon bloom.
+Since it was a gorgeous day in the preserve, it was hard to stay focused only on grasses and occasionally we got distracted by the calls and brief sights of neotropical migratory birds, nesting Hummingbird, and Penstemon bloom.

 Want to learn more about the National Phenology Network and related volunteering opportunities around you?